Monstrik/loopback-api-testing/readme.md

 ```
 ## Making Requests with query param ##

-You can add param like model id in query with a request.
+You can add userId in query with a request.

-api/customers/{currentUserId}
+api/customers/{currentUserId}?auth...

 ```js
 [